 North Hollywood hotel restaurant The Front Yard has two different batch cocktails available.
-Both the Strawberry Fields - vodka, strawberry, basil, and balsamic honey - and the Cucumber Press - gin, lime juice, cucumber, St. Germaine - are $15 each for 12 oz. servings.
+Both the “Strawberry Fields” - vodka, strawberry, basil, and balsamic honey - and the “Cucumber Press” - gin, lime juice, cucumber, St. Germaine - are $15 each for 12-ounce servings.
 They’ve also got wines by the bottle.
 Call (818) 255-7285 for delivery.
 App delivery is also available.

 Few cocktails in town have better names than the ones at Hippo, the Italian-ish spot in Highland Park.
 And they’re as well-made as they are named.
-The Back On Our Bullsh*t, for example, is a light, herbal drink with vermouth, fino sherry, and citrus cordial, and the Goodyear Blimp has a tequila base with pomegranate and orange.
-They’re $9 each, and available for delivery or pick-up.
-They’ve also got larger formats, including $29 martinis for four, or curated packages like the Italian Date Night (two negronis, a bottle of wine, and an espresso martini), or the (Imaginary) Vacation Getaway (two each of three fruity cocktails).
+“The Snooze Button,” for example, comes with pineapple rum, ginger, citrus, and allspice, and the “Mariachi On The Beach” has a tequila base with passionfruit and Aperol.
+They’re $14 each, and available for delivery or pick-up.
+They’ve also got larger formats, including $52 Old Fashioneds for four.

-Pasadena’s great upscale Mexican spot Maestro has a good selection of mezcal, tequila, and barrel-aged cocktails available for delivery and pick-up.
-They’ve got all the greatest hits from that cocktail menu available to-go, including the sweet, aromatic, and boozy Campfire (mezcal, chartreuse, luxardo maraschino), and their classic margarita with hibiscus syrup.
+Pasadena’s great upscale Mexican spot Maestro has a good selection of mezcal, tequila, and barrel-aged cocktails available for delivery and pickup.
+They’ve got all the greatest hits from that cocktail menu available to go, including the sweet, aromatic, and boozy “Campfire” (mezcal, chartreuse, luxardo maraschino), and their classic margarita with hibiscus syrup.

-All-purpose Arts District spot Manuela has got five different pre-batched cocktails available, ranging from the peaty Whiskey Pimm’s (Scotch, house-made Pimm’s, lemon), to the beet-y Archie (beet-rested vodka, oro blanco).
-They’re $24, and serve two or three.
-Call ahead for curbside pick-up, or delivery available within ten miles.
+All-purpose Arts District spot Manuela has got five different pre-batched cocktails available, ranging from the peaty “Whiskey Pimm’s” (Scotch, house-made Pimm’s, lemon), to the beet-y “Archie” (beet-rested vodka, oro blanco).
+They start at $28, and serve two or three.
+Call ahead for curbside pickup, or delivery is available within ten miles.

-Santa Monica’s local French/Italian spot Massilia has got a big menu of 16 oz. cocktails, from classics like white or red negronis and Boulevardiers, to originals like La Fumante (mezcal and elixir combier) and La Francaise (vodka, St. German, passionfruit).
+Santa Monica’s local French/Italian spot Massilia has got a big menu of 16-ounce cocktails, from classics like white or red negronis and Boulevardiers, to originals like “La Fumante” (mezcal and elixir combier) and “La Francaise” (vodka, St. German, passionfruit).
 They range from $26-$32.
 They’re also offering a dinner special with two pizzas and any bottle of cocktail for $49.
-App delivery and curbside pick-up available.
+App delivery and curbside pickup are available.

 Relentless Brewing & Spirits

 Santa Monica pizza spot Stella Barra is offering a bunch of build-your-own cocktail options, and they’re all completely foolproof.
-They range from simple (a 16-serving Aperol Spritz kit for $75), to even simpler (1-liter of Tito’s, 4 Topo Chicos, and some lemons for $55).
+They range from simple (a 16-serving Aperol Spritz kit for $65), to even simpler (1-liter of Tito’s, 4 Topo Chicos, and some lemons for $55).
 Regardless of your pick, you should also add in some $1 chocolate chip cookie dough balls, and eat them as soon as you get them.